Publish/Subscribe API for PubNub Swift Native SDK

 - Publish to any given channel in a serial manner (not concurrently).

-- Throttle publish bursts in accordance with your app's latency needs, such as publishing no more than 5 messages per second to any one channel.
+- Throttle publish bursts according to your app's latency needs, for example no more than 5 messages per second.

 Method(s)